 What is the difference between Enrichment and STEAM+?

-Enrichment provides optional classes offered as part of the DMUSD After-School Program.
-Parents can pay an additional fee for each class they are interested in having their child attend.
-Learn more at www.dmusd.org.
+Enrichment provides optional classes offered as part of the DMUSD After School Program.
+DMUSD contracts with outside vendors and organizations to provide instruction for enrichment classes.
+Parents pay an additional fee for each class they are interested in having their child attend.
+Learn more at DMUSD.org.

-STEAM+ classes are taught by credentialed specialists and provided during the regular school day in all eight schools.
-Every student, including your child, receives STEAM+ instruction (K-6 grade); no child is excluded from these programs.
-However, without the funding to pay for STEAM+ specialists, this extraordinary learning opportunity will be stunted..
+STEAM+ classes are taught by credentialed specialists and STEAM+ instruction is provided during the regular school day at all DMUSD schools.
+Every student, including your child, receives STEAM+ instruction (K-6 grade).
+No child is excluded from these programs.
+However, without sufficient funding to pay for STEAM+ specialists, this extraordinary program would not be possible.

 How can I find out what my child does in STEAM+?

 STEAM+ instruction at each school varies by grade and is tied to state and grade-based curriculum standards for each subject.
 Each school has their own process for sharing what your child learns in STEAM+, including teacher emails, art displays, performances, school websites, etc. We encourage you to talk to your principal, STEAM+ specialists or DMSEF Directors at your school to learn more about your child’s STEAM+ program.